chatmail/dkim-milter/README.md

 with a milter-capable MTA (mail server) such as [Postfix].
 DKIM is specified in [RFC 6376].

-DKIM milter is based on the [viadkim] library.
+DKIM Milter is based on the [viadkim] library.
 Therefore, it inherits the approach to DKIM used in that library.
 For example, it fully supports internationalised email; it is lenient with regard to encoding problems actually occurring in header values such as invalid UTF-8; it does queries for DKIM